Getting Roads Accepted into the Secondary System of State Highways

 - VDOT accepts the maintenance responsibility for the road as part of the secondary system.

-VDOT advocates the construction of roads that meet the minimum standards of the agency's subdivision street requirements.
+VDOT advocates the construction of roads that meet the minimum standards of the agency's secondary street acceptance requirements.

 This information is intended to summarize, in the broadest possible terms, the eligibility factors and considerations made regarding the addition and improvement of older roads as part of the secondary system of state highways.
 There may be other issues not addressed in this information that may also apply.